Conducting A Patentability Search

 - Do I want to take the PCT route or the direct route to protect my invention in multiple countries?

-We work together to determine the best strategy for protecting your invention.
+You and I work together to determine the best strategy for protecting your invention.
 Then, we implement that strategy by preparing and filing the appropriate patent application(s).

 Achieving Your Goal Of Patent Protection

-For ten years, I have helped inventors realize their goal of patent protection for their inventions.
+For 15 years, I have helped inventors realize their goal of patent protection for their inventions.
 I want to use my legal knowledge and technical acumen to do the same for you.
 Take the first step toward securing patent protection for the product of your intellect and ingenuity.
 Call my Houston office at 713-766-6034 or send me an email.
 Do not hesitate.
 Call or email today.
 The initial consultation is free.